 I can’t speak for the market, but an informed synthesist knows there is nothing quite like a Sequential Pro 2; it clobbers every other keyboard class monophonic/paraphonic synth made.
 A Pro 3 would have to be an amazing machine to take its place.
 It is a very high bar to reach that has been set by the Pro 2.
 The Pro 3 reaches that bar.

-First of all, both Pro 3 models look great, especially the SE with its ala Moog hinge, traditional woods and printed panel design that matches the Sequential Prophet X. The Pro 3 includes both analog and digital oscillators with wavetables.
+First of all, both Pro 3 models look great, especially the SE with its ala Moog hinge, traditional woods and printed panel design that matches the Sequential Prophet X. The Pro 3 includes both analog and digital wavetable oscillators.
 The sequencer is killer.
 The 4 knob/4 button screen interface is a familiar joy.

 I’m sure the high end paraphonic synthesizer market is a tough place to play, but after the initial sparkles wore off, I saw a few major changes in the Pro 3 compared to the Pro 2.
-I think it is very important to approach the Pro 3 as a whole new synth.
+It is very important to approach the Pro 3 as a whole new synth.
 It is not a souped up Pro 2.

-The Pro 3 has 37 keys instead of 44.
-It is in line with the Moog Subsequent 37.
+The Pro 3 has 37 keys exactly like the Moog Subsequent 37.
 This is the critical competitor comparison here in my opinion.
 Sequential/Dave Smith Instruments synths have always been Moog killers.
 In fact, when I decided to buy the Pro 3, it was mainly to replace my Subsequent 37.
-I loved the Moog, but I’m an even bigger fan of the Sequential screen/knob workflow, and now with analog oscillators, the Moog would have been even further isolated in my gear, so I sold it.
+I loved the Moog, but I’m an even bigger fan of the Sequential screen/knob workflow (and let’s face it, the Subsequent 37’s screen capabilities at best are extremely dated), and now with Pro 3’s analog and digital wavetable oscillators, the Moog would have been even further isolated in my gear, so I sold it.

-My Pro 2 use is lead, bass, percussion, heavily sequenced or modulated sounds.
+My Pro 3 use is generally lead, bass, percussion, heavily sequenced or modulated sounds.
 It is not my go to poly.
-I have 2 flagship polyphonics; I am not looking for the Pro 3 to do chords or pads.
+I have 2 flagship polyphonics; I am not looking for the Pro 3 to do chords or pads, though it can do that very well.
 Paraphonic is the most I need and most of the time mono.
-Dave Smith did his homework here, the market yearned for analog oscillators and the price is still in a range it doesn’t have to compete with high-end polys.
+Dave Smith did his homework here, the market yearned for analog and wavetable oscillators and the price is still in a range it doesn’t have to compete with high-end polys.

-With all 3 oscillators, the Pro 3 has 3 paraphonic voices instead of the Pro 2’s 4 paraphonic voices.
+With all 3 oscillators, the Pro 3 has 3 paraphonic voices instead of the Moog Subsequent 37’s 2 paraphonic voices.
 To be clear though, you can only do 2 of those voices with the exact same oscillators (analog).
-I think many will really like the analog oscillators.
+I think many people will really like the Pro 3’s analog oscillators.
+They sound amazing.
 You can stick to the classic wave shapes (triangle, saw and pulse, all with wave shaping) common to all 3 oscillators (analog and digital) to get fairly similar paraphonic voices.
-A 2 oscillator duo mode is in the current OS 1.1.
+A 2 oscillator duo mode is also in firmware 1.1 and newer.

 Some might consider 3 voices with 2 distinct types of oscillators to be somewhat unusual, however I think the unusual would be very desirable and exactly what you want.
 Mixing it up even further with all 3 oscillators set to different waveforms, shaping and modulation is the peak use of the paraphonic mode in my opinion.

-Obviously, the Pro 3 is no Waldorf Quantum, but I’m 100% certain that is not Sequential’s intention..
+Obviously, the Pro 3 is no Waldorf Quantum, but I’m 100% certain that is not Sequential’s intention nor are the price points remotely comparable.

-There are 3 filters on the Pro 3, an upgrade from 2.
-However, you can only use them one at a time.
+There are 3 filters on the Pro 3.
+You can use them one at a time.
 There is no serial, parallel, or split oscillator routing.
 Dave Smith says it would get messy routing 3 filters, and most of the time routing a low-pass through a low pass wouldn’t make sense.
+Personally, I would have liked to have split oscillator routing through two different filters, but this is minor.

-There is 1 latchable position-sensitive touch slider instead of 2, without pressure-sensitivity.
-There are 3 LFOs instead of 4, and to be exact, the wavetable is really your 4th LFO, and its abilities would be a real upgrade to the LFO palette.
+There is 1 latchable position-sensitive touch slider, without pressure-sensitivity.
+There are 3 LFOs, and to be exact, the wavetable oscillator can be your 4th LFO, and its abilities are a real upgrade to the LFO palette.

 The Pro 3 improves on the Pro 2 capabilities to function as your control center synth.
 In addition to MIDI in, MIDI out 1, MIDI thru and MIDI out 2, it has 4 CV inputs, 4 CV outputs and a gate output.
 The 16 track 64 step sequencer outputs to CV and all other modulation destinations.
 All the extensive modulation sources output to CV as well.